juniperonline/markdown_syntax_test/test_article.md

 What are the differences?

 One of the main differences between them is the syntax.
-Please look at the section "Comparing traditional functions to arrow functions" to see a visual representation of this difference.
+Please look at the section "Comparing traditional functions to arrow functions" to see a visual representation of that difference.
-//that->this + minor spelling//

 Another main difference is naming.
 We can not name an arrow function, however we can store it in a variable and access it that way.
 Arrow functions are always anonymous.

 [Storing a function in a variable example](https://youtube.com/clip/UgkxUmjy9O1HzRdT7u6ILrAtY2RRPMq4YCDM )

-Second difference is that regular functions can be hoisted - what does that mean?
+Second difference is that regular functions can be **hoisted** - what does that mean?
 It means that the function can be declared and call it before the actual declaration.
 This is not possible with an arrow function, because it doesn't have a name.
-//hoisting example
-//may->can. + it means that//

 The third difference is that ```this``` gets handled differently within arrow functions.
-With arrow functions the "this" keyword always represents the object that defined the arrow function initially.
-A detailed description of this can be found in the link below.
+With arrow functions the ```this``` keyword always represents the object that defined the arrow function initially.
+A detailed description of this you can find in the link below.

-//initially, of this you can find -> of this can be found//

 [#2.4 'this' behaviour in Arrow Function vs. Regular Functions in JavaScript.](https://youtu.be/ebfXbjY5nhg )

+In JS arguments array in functions is a special object that can be used to get all the arguments passed to the function.
-Last, but not least, the fact that arrow functions do not have an arguments array, but instead they get bound to arguments of enclosing scope.
+Arrow functions do not have an arguments array, but instead they get bound to arguments of enclosing scope.

 To recap, let's look at the differences listed in a table.